EOCOnline/eoconline.github.io/content/english/resources/2022/eoc-website-sitemap.md

     - Current programs and planning efforts
   - Partners
     - How to Donate
-      Whether seeking money or material -- or more likely discouraging clothing, bedding and other cumbersome, donations that might force a complete wearhouse setup(!), you can lay out your guidelines
+      Whether seeking money or material -- or more likely discouraging clothing, bedding and other cumbersome, donations that might force a complete warehouse setup(!), you can lay out your guidelines
     - How to Volunteer
-      - What are the organizations, roles and crednetialing expected of volunteers
+      - What are the organizations, roles and credentialing expected of volunteers

+### Volunteer Pages

+- Welcome
+- Intro to your role in the EOC
+  - Chain of COmmand
+  - Job Description
+  - Job Aides
+- Standard Procedures
+  - Scheduling
+  - Training & Certification
+  - Financial
+- EOC Resources available
+- Expectations/scope/limits/DEI resources
+- Partners
+  - ARES/ACS
+  - CERT
+  - Citizen Corps Council
+  - Firewise
+  - Neighborhood Watch

+### Partner Agency Pages

+- Welcome
+- Intro to your role in the EOC
+- Standard Procedures
+- EOC Resources available
+- Expectations/scope/limits/DEI resources
+- Partners
+  - Local
+  - County
+  - State
+  - Federal

-### Internal (Private) Pages
+### Internal Staff Pages

 - Sign-in (who has access, to all or part of the site?)
 - Current Incidents

-  - Incidents
+  - Incident (select current and old incidents of interest)
     - For Each Incident
       - IAP
         - Objectives